bbauska/JS-svg/README.md

 -&gt; 1024
 </pre>

-And finally, there is the modulo operator ( % ).
-This divides one number by another and gives you the remainder.
-This can be especially useful when cycling through arrays (which we'll get to later), or quickly finding out if an unknown quantity is even or odd.
+<p>And finally, there is the modulo operator ( % ).
+This divides one number
+by another and gives you the remainder.
+This can be especially useful when cycling through arrays (which we'll get to later), or quickly finding out if an unknown quantity is even or odd.</p>

 <pre>
 // <i>The modulo operator in action.</i>